hamed-yazdi/Linux-CPU-Benchmarking/README.md

 </ol>

 It's important to note that we need to have root privileges to set the scheduling policy for a thread.
-We can use the <b>seteuid</b> function to temporarily drop privileges, set the scheduling policy, and then restore privileges after the policy has been set.

 This program creates 10 threads, each with a same scheduling policy.
 The "thread_func" function will be executed by each thread and measures the time taken for each thread to complete its work using the "clock_t and tms" function.
 The main function creates the threads and sets the scheduling policy for each the thread using the "pthread_attr_setschedpolicy" function.
 The program will be completed to calculate the elapsed time, real time, user time and system time for each thread and prints the results to the console. we are using them in order to measure such metrics like throughput, latency, turnaround time and fairness of each scheduling policy.